D.Phil in Paediatrics

 The Department of Paediatrics offers a variety of doctoral opportunities across its research themes.
 Take a look at the outlines of prospective DPhil projects - and please get in touch with the relevant supervisor to discuss the details before submitting an application.
 Prospective students may apply to this programme with their own research proposal.
 Please make sure you contact your preferred supervisor for a discussion of your project before submitting your application.

 The Department has major interests in developmental immunology, infectious diseases of infancy and childhood, HIV infection and immune control, design, development and testing of vaccines, and in paediatric molecular genetics.
 Subject areas cover a large spectrum of paediatric medical, and scientific research.

-There is an open field period for applications received after the 8th January 2021 for entry in October 2021 and such applications will not be considered for the departmental studentships.
+There is an open field period for applications received after December 2021 for entry in October 2022 and such applications will not be considered for the departmental studentships.
 Please contact individual supervisors to discuss your application and research proposal before submitting an application.
 Such applicants will need to have independently secured awards or private funding.